-The aim of this project is to write a computer program that can achieve a significant understanding of TJHST hallway movement.
-The project attempts to do this using group dynamics and by accurately simulating the movement of students throughout the day.
-The simulation will use path finding techniques to determine each student's course, yet combine this with a collective understanding of assembly and clustering that affects the individual decisions of students.
+The aim of this project is to write a computer program that simulates TJHSST hallway movement.
+The simulation will a heuristic path finding algorith to determine each student's course.

 2 Background

 Before creating the experiment, extensive background research was conducting.
 Below is a quick survey of the research utilized in the creation of the simulation.